DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/raabiah.md

 i hooked everything up to makey makey piano and made everything conduct electricity

-the foil tree would not make any noise nomatter what i did
+One challenge I faced was that the foil tree would not make any noise nomatter what i did

-i hope you enjoy the challenge
+One thing I'd like to tell people is that i hope you enjoy the challenge

-that i can do more in a whole other field that i would have never gotten to explore without dhf
+Some new skills I learned are that i can do more in a whole other field that i would have never gotten to explore without dhf

-stop copying my work
+One thing I'd tell someone else who wanted to make this project is to stop copying my work